Strong solutions to degenerate SDEs and uniqueness for degenerate Fokker-Planck equations: Introduction

-The aim of this paper is to demonstrate that, under fairly general assumptions on the coefficients $b,\sigma$ and the initial distribution, each probabilistically weak solution $(X,W)$, constructed from a sufficiently regular Schwartz distributional solution to the corresponding Fokker--Planck equation via the superposition principle, is indeed a functional of the driving Brownian motion $W$.
-Our main results are formulated in Section \ref{section.mainResults}.
-The core of our approach is the restricted Yamada--Watanabe theorem (see Section \ref{section.procedure}), first introduced in \cite{grube2021strong, grube2022thesis}.
-This theorem offers a method to prove the existence of strong solutions to \eqref{SDE}, provided that the existence of a weak solution exists and pathwise uniqueness holds among a (potentially small) class of weak solutions.
-Such \textit{restricted} pathwise uniqueness results can be found in, e.g. \cite{roeckner2010weakuniqueness}, \cite{luo2014uniq} and \cite{champagnat2018strong}.
-In this paper, we combine the techniques of \cite{roeckner2010weakuniqueness}, and \cite{champagnat2018strong} to prove, in particular, that if $b \in L^1_t(W^{1,1}_{x,\mathrm{loc}})$ and $\sigma \in L^2_t(W^{1,2}_{x,\mathrm{loc}})$, pathwise uniqueness holds among weak solutions to \eqref{SDE} with uniformly bounded time-marginal law densities, see Section \ref{section.mainResults.strongSolutionsSDE}.
+The aim of this paper is to demonstrate that, under fairly general assumptions on the coefficients $b,\sigma$ and the initial distribution, each probabilistically weak solution $(X,W)$, constructed from a sufficiently regular Schwartz-distributional solution to the corresponding Fokker--Planck equation via the superposition principle, is indeed a functional of the driving Brownian motion $W$, i.e. a probabilistically strong solution.
+Here, our main contribution in this regard is Theorem \ref{introduction.theorem.mainresult} below.
+The core of our approach is the restricted Yamada--Watanabe theorem (see Theorem \ref{theorem.restrictedYamadaWatanabe}), first introduced in \cite{grube2021strong, grube2022thesis}.
+This theorem offers a method to prove the existence of strong solutions to \eqref{SDE}, provided that the existence of a weak solution is known and pathwise uniqueness holds among a (potentially small) class of weak solutions.
+Such \textit{restricted} pathwise uniqueness results can be found in, e.g.~\cite{roeckner2010weakuniqueness}, \cite{luo2014uniq} and \cite{champagnat2018strong}.
+In this paper, we combine the techniques of \cite{roeckner2010weakuniqueness}, and \cite{champagnat2018strong} to prove, in particular, that if $b \in L^1_t(W^{1,1}_{x,\mathrm{loc}})$ and $\sigma \in L^2_t(W^{1,2}_{x,\mathrm{loc}})$, pathwise uniqueness holds among weak solutions to \eqref{SDE} with uniformly bounded time-marginal law densities, see Theorem \ref{SDE.PU.theorem.mainresult} and also Theorem \ref{SDE.PU.theorem.mainresult.abstract} for our most general version.
+If $b \in L^1_t(W^{1,1}_{x})$ and $\sigma \in L^2_t(W^{1,2}_{x})$ this result has already been obtained in \cite{champagnat2018strong}.
 To the best of our knowledge, the case where $b \in L^1_t(W^{1,1}_{x,\mathrm{loc}})$ has not yet been fully explored in the literature.
 For a comparison with \cite{roeckner2010weakuniqueness} and \cite{luo2014uniq}, we refer to Remark \ref{SDE.PU.remark.OSLcounterexample} and Remark \ref{SDE.PU.remark.SIcounterexample}, respectively.
 Moreover, in \cite{roeckner2010weakuniqueness} and \cite{luo2014uniq}, the authors use their restricted pathwise uniqueness result in conjunction with Figalli's superposition principle to derive (restricted) uniqueness results for \eqref{FPKE} under general conditions on the coefficients.
 By utilising the recent generalisation of the Ambrosio--Figalli--Trevisan superposition from \cite{bogachev2021super} and the aforementioned restricted pathwise uniqueness results, we extend the results in \cite{roeckner2010weakuniqueness} to unbounded coefficients and, additionally, obtain new uniqueness results for \eqref{FPKE}, see Section \ref{section.mainResults.uniquenessFPKE}.